Manny Pacquiao of the Philippines will run for President in 2022.

 However, it will not ensure victory.

+Some have questioned the boxer’s eligibility for the presidency in the wake of his statement.

+“Are you serious, Manny?
+One Twitter user commented, “You’re an inspiration in boxing, but I can’t compromise and let you lead my country.”

-A public spat between Pacquiao and Duterte over the latter’s handling of the South China Sea dispute with Beijing and official graft could detract from Pacquiao’s popularity.
+A public spat between Pacquiao and Duterte over the latter’s handling of the South China Sea dispute with Beijing and official graft might further damage Pacquiao’s popularity.

-Duterte, who is limited to one term as president by the constitution, competes with Pacquiao for the hearts and minds of many Filipinos, and announced last month that he will run for vice president.
+Duterte, who is only allowed to serve one term as president under the Constitution, is a close rival of Pacquiao in the hearts of many Filipinos, and announced last month that he would run for Vice President.

-Senator Christopher Lawrence “Bong” Go, a close adviser to Duterte, was also endorsed by a Duterte-aligned party group for the top role, although he has yet to accept.
+Senator Christopher Lawrence “Bong” Go, a close adviser to Duterte, was also endorsed by a Duterte-aligned party group for the top role, but he has so far declined.